CDS Typer

 tsc

-, for example for deployment, you have to touch up on the generated files.
+, you have to touch up on the generated files.
 Assume your types are in @cds-models below your project's root directory and your code is transpiled to dist/, you would use:

 tsc && cp -r @cds-models dist